christophkormesser/Bachelors-Project/README.md

 # Documentation Bachelor Project

-## Abstract
+## About the project

-This project's purpose is to accompany my bachelor's thesis with the current working title "A Comparative Analysis of Centralized and Decentralized Security Models in a Microservices Architecture".
-It consists of three dummy web applications written in Go which expose APIs.
+This project's purpose is to accompany my bachelor's thesis with the title "A Comparative Analysis of Centralized and Decentralized Security Models in a Microservices Architecture".
+For the practical experiment I created three mock web applications written in Go and deployed them in a Kubernetes cluster.
-The current focus lies on Authentication and Authorization on various levels like Service-to-Service Communication as well as User (Human) to Service Communication.
-To implement these functionalities I use [Istio Service Mesh](https://istio.io/) and [Kong Gateway](https://konghq.com/products/kong-gateway).
+The focus lied on Authentication and Authorization on various levels like service-to-service communication as well as user-to-service communication.
+To implement such functionalities I use [Istio Service Mesh](https://istio.io/) and [Kong Gateway](https://konghq.com/products/kong-gateway).
+The cluster was then tested on performance with the load testing tool [Jmeter](https://jmeter.apache.org).

 ## Roadmap